 Here are some types of exercises that you can do from the comfort of your own home or neighbourhood:

 - Leg raising: This exercise strengthens the muscles around your knee joint.
 While lying flat on your back on the floor or your bed, lift your leg up a couple of inches while tightening your abdomen, hold your leg in mid-air for 5 seconds, then lower it slowly.
 Repeat with the other leg.
+Perform 3 rounds.

 - Walking: This is an aerobic exercise that helps to build and maintain your bones as well as building muscles around your joints.
 It’s recommended that you start off slowly and working up towards greater distances.
 If you’re just starting out, try walking around the block once.
 As that gets easier, add more rounds or choose a farther distance.

 - Pool exercises: Swimming or doing exercise at your local swimming pool can help build knee flexibility in a low-risk environment, since the water can help reduce any negative impact on your joint movement.
 The resistance in movement can also help build muscle strength without the need for weights.

 While exercise is a good idea for joint pain sufferers, it’s still highly recommended that you tell your doctor before adding in any new exercises.
 That way, he or she can advise you on what you can or cannot do, the limits of your workout, as well as potentially recommending any useful exercises.

 You can also reduce systemic pain, as well as knee pain through your diet.
 By following an anti-inflammatory diet, you can reduce the inflammation in your body.

 Inflammation occurs inside the body in reaction to many different factors.
 One of those factors can be food and drinks that you’re consuming.
 Alcohol, for example, can increase the inflammatory load on the body, which results in symptoms arising (i.e. pain, headaches, brain fog, digestive symptoms, rashes or acne).
 The same can happen with food, such as sugar.